How Does Excimer Laser Work?

 Studies have shown significant pigment return within just 6-12 weeks of starting treatment.

-50-75% pigment returnThe laser targets only affected areas – healthy surrounding skin receives no unnecessary UV exposure.
+The laser targets only affected areas, healthy surrounding skin receives no unnecessary UV exposure.

-Precision treatmentA typical course involves just 12-24 sessions, compared to 50-100+ sessions with NB-UVB.
+A typical course involves just 12-24 sessions, compared to 50-100+ sessions with NB-UVB.

-2-4x faster than NB-UVBPerforms particularly well on stable and segmental vitiligo where disease activity is low.
+Performs particularly well on stable and segmental vitiligo where disease activity is low.

-Best for segmental typeShould It Be Combined With Other Treatments?
+Should It Be Combined With Other Treatments?

-Yes – combining excimer laser with topical corticosteroids or topical calcineurin inhibitors (such as tacrolimus or pimecrolimus) can meaningfully improve outcomes.
-These medications help control local immune activity, while the laser stimulates pigment recovery – resulting in higher response rates and faster repigmentation than excimer laser alone.
+Yes, combining excimer laser with topical corticosteroids or topical calcineurin inhibitors (such as tacrolimus or pimecrolimus) can meaningfully improve outcomes.
+These medications help control local immune activity, while the laser stimulates pigment recovery, resulting in higher response rates and faster repigmentation than excimer laser alone.

 Are There Any Side Effects?